Core Faculty and Staff

 Associate Director, Center for Public Health Readiness and Communication

-Tom is an Assistant Professor in the Department of Environmental and Occupational Health, Dornsife School of Public Health, and the Associate Director of the CPHRC.
+Tom is an Assistant Professor in the Department of Environmental and Occupational Health, Dornsife School of Public Health, and Associate Director of the CPHRC.

 Leah Popek, MPH